vince15dk/node-react/ReadMe.md

         (1) each document hold the data of user
-        (2) mongoose wraps the json of mongodb to handle the data (3) mongodb setup remotely via http://www.mLab.com (version 3.6.9 (MMAPv1))
+        (2) mongoose wraps the json of mongodb to handle the data (3) mongodb setup remotely via http://www.mLab.com (version 3.6.9 (MMAPv1)) (4) all request handled with async and await as heavily as possible